Modena

 • Lambrusco Grasparossa or Castelvetro: this variety is produced south of the city towards the mountains.
 It is much darker in color and with a very subtle sweet note.

 The province of Modena is one of the areas where they make the authentic Parmiggiano-Reggiano cheese.
-To be sure, you can visit a typical cheese factory and see and learn all about this incredible cheese.
+You can visit a typical cheese factory and see and learn all about this incredible cheese.
 Then, at markets such as Albinelli, several cheese vendors will be happy to make you try the different varieties of Parmesan.

-Nocino gets made from walnuts picked in Modena Italy, during late June.
-The walnuts are cut, and then let to macerate in alcohol and spices.
+Nocino gets made from walnuts picked in Modena, in late June.
+The walnuts are cut and then let to macerate in alcohol and spices.
 Historically, Nocino got used as a medicinal remedy for indigestion and stomach problems.
 Today, Nocino gets served after a meal as a digestive.
 Admittedly, many local restaurants each offer their homemade Nocino production for their customers’ enjoyment.

 Nocino makes for a great souvenir to bring back home!